IDEA-Research/Grounded-Segment-Anything/README.md

 ## :robot: Run Grounded-Segment-Anything + BLIP Demo
-It is easy to generate psudo labels automatically as follows:
+It is easy to generate pseudo labels automatically as follows:
 (1) Use BLIP (or others caption models) to generate a caption.
 (2) Extract tags from the caption.
 We use ChatGPT to handle potential complicated sentence.
 (3) Use Grounded-Segment-Anything to generate the boxes and masks.